mikedilger/chorus/docs/BEHAVIOR.md

 If `verify_events` is set in the configuration, chorus rejects invalid events in all cases.

+If an event has a '-' tag, it must be submitted by an AUTHed user that matches the pubkey of the event, else it is rejected.

+If `open_relay` is true, all other events are accepted.
+If false, the remaining rules apply.

-Chorus accepts all events submitted by authorized users.
+Chorus accepts all events submitted by AUTHed authorized users.

 Chorus accepts relay list metadata (kind 10002) from anybody.